12/02/2023

 Fabric Covered Chairs

 At some point in history, people became sick of sitting on a hard, wooden chair.
-At first, small pillows were used as a cushion, but with them being removable, it meant that they were constantly being misplaced or stolen.
+At first, small pillows were used as cushions.
+But with them being removable, it meant that they were constantly being misplaced or stolen.

 It wasn’t until the late 16th century that chair frames were upholstered for the very first time.
 Created in England to accommodate a specific fashion choice, the Farthingale chair was named after the very large, wide-hooped skirts that were all the rage in the late 1500s.
 For the first time in history, women of nobility had somewhere to sit without ruining their favourite dress.